dwave-examples/flow-shop-scheduling/README.md

 To minimize the total completion time (makespan).

 ### Constraints
-The constrained quadratic model (CQM) requires adding a set of explicit constraints to ensure that tasks are executed in order and that no single machine is used by different jobs at the same time.
+The CQM requires adding a set of explicit constraints to ensure that tasks are executed in order and that no single machine is used by different jobs at the same time.